inokoj/VAP-Realtime/README.md

     --port_num_out 50008
 ```

-If you want to use a GPU, please add an argument `--gpu`
+If you want to use a GPU, please add an argument `--gpu`.

 Then, you should see the message like
 ~~~shell-session